 Friday – DAY 13 – Cow Head to Gander

 Have your camera at the ready as your time in Gros Morne National Park draws to a close.
-Later, travel through Central Newfoundland on to Gander where you will spend the night.
-Before checking into your hotel, visit the North Atlantic Aviation Museum which hosts a variety of artifacts and displays chronicling Gander’s role in development of transatlantic aviation.
+Travel through Central Newfoundland on to Gander, famous as the basis of the hit Broadway Musical, Come From Away; learn bout the hospitality and generosity of the local residents during the aftermath of the September 11th 2001 attacks when 38 airplanes unexpectedly landed there.
+Also visit the North Atlantic Aviation Museum which hosts a variety of artifacts and displays chronicling Gander’s role in development of transatlantic aviation.

 Saturday – DAY 14 – Gander to Clarenville

 A scenic drive along the rocky coast of Notre Dame Bay leads to the beautiful outport of Twillingate where you will visit Long Point Lighthouse and the Prime Berth Fishery & Heritage Centre.
 Keep your camera close at hand for wildlife as you drive through Terra Nova National Park and on to Clarenville, your home for the next two nights.

 (Breakfast, Lunch, Dinner)

 Sunday – DAY 15 – Bonavista & Trinity Touring

 Today you will experience two quaint, historic towns.
 First, visit Bonavista, where John Cabot first arrived in North America in 1497.
 Learn about the hard life of the light keepers at Cape Bonavista Lighthouse Provincial Historic Site before continuing on to charming Trinity.
 Stroll the lanes and explore the many historic buildings preserved from the 18th century.